Seckrit-Lab/whoami-america/PARSEME.md

 ## FEW Process
 While dedicated development environments or extensions for such environments as Visual Studio Code will eventually emerge, the first step is to create a PARSEME file akin to this one in a source code repository, with the same "this one is for humans" message seen in this repository's README.
 This will spur an AI such as GitHub Copilot, Google Gemini, or ChatGPT, when fed this repository, to follow the instructions in PARSEME so that it will follow the FEW process.

+Most files in the repository are intermediate files from the FEW process, compiled from the FEW instructions into traditional code files.
+The AI FEW parser should consider all files with the extension .few.md and all files listed as "generated files" within them.
+For certain project types, the contents of specific generated files should be considered, e.g. pubspec.yaml for a Flutter app.
+All .few.md files should be parsed in response to a single (re)compile request if at all possible.

 FEW begins with a file called main.few.md.
 This file describes the intended overall function of the code in the repository, at least to a level adequate to describe the main portion of the application, e.g. Program.cs.
+All files with the extension .few.md should be included in the FEW compilation process.

 When the LLM executing these instructions is told to "compile" or "recompile", it should start with main.few.md.